Medical Diagnostic Technology and Techniques at Winthrop University Hospital Cancer Center

 At the Forefront of Cancer Care

-Technological advancements have allowed for early detection of cancer, and at Winthrop's Institute for Cancer Care experts at the forefront of diagnostics use the most sophisticated technology and any number of techniques to make an initial diagnosis or confirm a suspected diagnosis.
+Incredible advances have been made in recent years in the treatment and diagnosis of cancer, and technological advancements in cancer diagnostics have allowed for early detection.
+At Winthrop's Cancer Center, specialists at the forefront of diagnostic science use the most sophisticated technology and techniques to make an initial diagnosis or confirm a suspected diagnosis.

 CT scanning is a sophisticated X-ray technique enabling a three-dimensional view of the body.
 Winthrop’s CT scanning capabilities include an ultra-fast, multi-slice CT scanner that acquires eight images per second.
 With just one 15-second breath-hold by the patient, entire areas of the body can be scanned in seconds.
 The time saved in imaging cancer patients — many of whom must be imaged from head to toe — is significant.

 Winthrop’s Breast Imaging Center, certified by the American College of Radiology, is equipped with the latest digital mammography and ultrasound equipment, including state-of-the-art prone stereotactic biopsy, MRI - and Ultrasound - guided breast biopsies.

 Magnetic resonance imaging (MRI) is used to visualize the internal structure and function of the body without the use of radiation.
 It yields high-resolution images, which provides great contrast between the body’s different soft tissues, making it especially useful in brain and spine imaging.